+Superloads

-- (15) Super Heavy and Large Load Movement.
-Loads in excess of routine permit limits will be considered according to the following regulations when air, rail, or water terminal points are not available: - (A) All permit applications with dimensions or weights exceeding the routine limits of the preceding oversize and overweight permit rule (generally in excess of sixteen feet (16') wide, sixteen feet (16') high, one hundred fifty feet (150') long and/or over one hundred sixty thousand (160,000) pounds gross weight) shall be submitted by fax or online, along with proof of insurance.
-A minimum of four hundred twenty-five dollars (\$425) may be required in escrow (to cover the cost of a bridge analysis) before an application can be processed.
-Applications for this type of move are available on request or online.
+(15) Super Heavy and Large Load Movement.
+Loads in excess of routine permit limits will be considered according to the following regulations when air, rail, or water terminal points are not available:

+(A) All permit applications with dimensions or weights exceeding the routine limits of the preceding oversize and overweight permit rule (generally in excess of sixteen feet (16') wide, sixteen feet (16') high, one hundred fifty feet (150') long and/or over one hundred sixty thousand (160,000) pounds gross weight) shall be submitted electronically, along with insurance coverage information.
+A minimum of four hundred twentyfive dollars (\$425) may be required in escrow (to cover the cost of a bridge analysis) before an application can be processed.
 The applicant should allow at least two (2) weeks for a route evaluation.
-If any problems exist that may prevent the move from reaching its destination over the state highway system, the application will not be approved; - (B) The applicant may be required to provide a traffic control plan, sketches, or additional information for complex moves.
-One (1) lane for oncoming traffic must be open and clear for two- (2-) lane highways and one (1) lane for both oncoming and following traffic must be open on four- (4-) lane highways.
-If open lanes cannot be provided, a detour may be proposed; - (C) If the loaded height exceeds seventeen feet (17'), the applicant shall provide a written document from the appropriate utility company indicating approval to disturb aerial lines across the route; - (D) If the gross vehicle weight exceeds three hundred fifty thousand (350,000) pounds, an additional power unit must accompany the load and will be considered part of the vehicle configuration when conducting roadway and bridge structure analyses.
-For moves limited in length, this requirement may be waived at the discretion of Motor Carrier Services; - (E) If it is necessary to adjust, modify, or remove state owned property such as signal and sign mast arms, flashers, signs, etc., a qualified contractor approved by the Missouri Department of Transportation shall be hired by the applicant to perform the necessary adjustment or removal and replacement; - (F) Restrictions and Requirements. - 1.
-Travel on interstate and other divided highways allowed from one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset except where restricted in tourist and urban areas (see subsections (9)(D) and (9) (E)) and as prohibited by holiday restrictions in subsection (1)(I). - 2.
-No movement from 6:30 a.m. to 9:00 a.m. and 3:30 p.m. to 6:00 p.m. on all other routes on the state highway system.
+If any problems exist that may prevent the move from reaching its destination over the state highway system, the application will not be approved;

+(B) The applicant may be required to provide a traffic control plan, sketches, or additional information for complex moves.
+One (1) lane for oncoming traffic must be open and clear for two- (2-) lane highways and one (1) lane for both oncoming and following traffic must be open on four-(4-) lane highways.
+If open lanes cannot be provided, a detour may be proposed;

+(C) If the loaded height exceeds seventeen feet (17'), the applicant shall provide a written document from the appropriate utility company indicating approval to disturb aerial lines across the route;

+(D) If the gross vehicle weight exceeds three hundred fifty thousand (350,000) pounds, an additional power unit must accompany the load and will be considered part of the vehicle configuration when conducting roadway and bridge structure analyses.
+For moves limited in length, this requirement may be waived at the discretion of Motor Carrier Services;

+(E) If it is necessary to adjust, modify, or remove state-owned property such as signal and sign mast arms, flashers, signs, etc., a qualified contractor approved by the Missouri Department of Transportation shall be hired by the applicant to perform the necessary adjustment or removal and replacement.
+Inspection and repair assessments may be levied against the utility contractor to recover all costs encumbered by the department and to ensure all state-owned property is restored to its original functioning condition;

+(F) Restrictions and Requirements.

+Travel on interstate and other divided highways allowed from one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset except where restricted in tourist and urban areas (see subsections (9)(D) and (9)(E)) and as prohibited by holiday restrictions in subsection (1)(I).